-What’s your role at OTA Insight and what’s the most interesting, exciting, and enjoyable part of your job?
+Tell us about your role at TrustYou.
+What’s the most interesting and enjoyable part of your job?

 What are the biggest opportunities for growth for you and your company?

-A lot of us who work in this industry are passionate about traveling.
+A lot of us who work in the hospitality industry are passionate about traveling.
 So what’s on your bucket list for travel?